mia-platform/documentation/docs/release-notes/platform_10-9-0_releasenotes.md

 This version addressed a few bugs, here is a comprehensive list:

-* We fixed an issue in the creation of a template/example that prevented the Git repository owner name from being filled in with special characters.
+* We fixed an issue in the creation of a template/example that prevented the Git repository owner name from being filled in with special characters
 * The `index.html` dom parser in the Backoffice Configurator now use `getAttribute` instead of reaching `src` on script elements
 * The Property modal container of the Backoffice Configurator behaves well with nested object with the same keys
 * The CRUD endpoints in the Backoffice Configurator are now prefixed with `/v2`